-This guide provides owners of older and historic buildings with steps for planning a green retrofit; strategies for improving performance and energy efficiency; and guidelines for preserving the historic character of these buildings.
-It is intended as an introduction to the systematic sequence of evaluation, planning and decision-making required to carry out an effective green retrofit.
-While oriented primarily to the owners, tenants and managers of pre-1945 small-scale buildings, the methodology for evaluating and planning can also be applied to other building types.
+This guide is an introduction to the systematic sequence of evaluation, planning and decision-making required to carry out an effective green retrofit for owners, tenants, managers, and residents of older and historic buildings.
+While oriented primarily to pre-1945 small-scale buildings, the methodology for evaluating and planning can also be applied to other building types.